sihabsafin/agentic-ai-projects/AI-Venture-Decision-Engine/README.md

-# Investment Analyzer — Structured AI Output + JSON Validation
+# AI Venture Decision Engine — Structured AI Output + JSON Validation

 An AI startup investment analyzer that enforces strict JSON schema on every output, runs a multi-layer validation pipeline, and renders structured scores, decisions, and actions directly from the parsed data.
 Built as Day 8 of a 15-day CrewAI learning program.